anonymous-mario/mario-supplementary-anonymous/README.md

 ## Required Spatial Reasoning

-1. Determine Agent 3's orientation relative to Agent 2 from the observed scene geometry.
+1. Determine Agent 2's approximate orientation relative to Agent 1
-2. Apply the specified 90° clockwise rotation to Agent 3's local coordinate frame.
+2. Determine Agent 3's approximate orientation relative to Agent 1
-3. Interpret Agent 3's subsequent rightward translation in its updated local frame.
+3. Use the above information to determine Agent 3's approximate orientation relative to Agent 2
-4. Transform this translation into Agent 2's egocentric coordinate system.
+4. Apply the specified 90° clockwise rotation to Agent 3's local coordinate frame.
-5. The resulting direction is **East**.
+5. Interpret Agent 3's subsequent rightward translation in its updated local frame.

-## Discussion
+6. Transform this translation into Agent 2's egocentric coordinate system.

-All three independent annotators selected the same incorrect answer (**South**) despite four possible choices.
-Rather than exhibiting disagreement characteristic of ambiguous or underspecified questions, the responses converged on the same distractor, suggesting a shared but incorrect interpretation of the required reference-frame transformations.
+7. The resulting direction is **East**.

 ---